slink-y/zurg/notes.md

 ## Proposed flow
 - The interaction starts when either a URL is sent
-    - To a specific channel in my server via a simple slash command
+    - To a specific channel in my server via a simple /download command
-    - A URL is submitted using a slash command provided by the bot as a user app, so I can use start a download anywhere
+    - A URL is submitted using a slash command provided by the bot as a user app, so I can start a download anywhere (but it still directs to a progress message in the download channel)
 - The download type is automatically identified from the provided URL, so the appropriate tool is used
-    - `mega`, `ffsend`, or `wget`
+    - `MEGAcmd`, `ffsend`, or `wget`
 - All files will be downloaded and stored on my connected SSD `/mnt/transformer/`
 - A directory can be created for each download in `/mnt/transformer/tmp`
 - As the download begins, the user can select the destination folder